bestswifter/macbootstrap/README.md

 * iterm(cask)
 * sourcetree(cask)
+* chrome(cask)
 * wget
 * gnu-sed
+* cmake
 * autojump
-* cmake
 * node&npm
+* ctags

 ## Git

-There are two
+## Vim

+Plugins are included in `~/.vimrc`, you can change them according to your favor.

+You can change configuration about vim itself in `~/.vim/bundle/vimrc/plugin/vimrc_wssq.vim`

+Configuration about vim plugins are specified in `~/.vim/bundle/vimrc/self/PluginSetting.vim`

 # What's next

-1. Split vim plugin configuration out.
+- [x] Split vim plugin configuration out.
+- [] Add keymap export/save for iTerm.
-2. Add keymap export/save for iTerm
+- [] Add keymap export/save for Snap.
+- [] Add more npm packages
+- [] Remove alias to number 1-9 in `~/.oh-my-zsh/lib/directories.zsh`, this is considered to be done in [h function](https://github.com/bestswifter/history)